nextcloud/documentation/developer_manual/app/database.rst

 To generalize and simplify the problem, split code into resources and create an **Entity** and a **Mapper** class for it.
 The mapper class provides a way to run SQL queries and maps the result onto the related entities.

-To create a mapper, inherit from the mapper baseclass and call the parent constructor with the following parameters:
+To create a mapper, inherit from the mapper base class and call the parent constructor with the following parameters:

 * Database connection
 * Table name